-At almost 1.4 billion people (officially), China is by far the world’s most populated country, but as you might imagine managing these many people can be a tremendous headache.
-Despite its accelerated growth in the past couple of decades, China’s people are getting old and year after year the number of working people is going down.
-Now, possibly the greatest demographic challenge China is facing has to do with a hugely discrepant gender imbalance.
-On average, 118 boys are born for every 100 girls compared to the world average of 103 to 107, respectively.
-The effects of the imbalance are already felt by an aging population and in time, it could seriously affect Chinese society for the worse.
+At almost 1.4 billion people (officially), China is by far the world’s most populated country, but as you might imagine, managing this many people can be a tremendous headache.
+Despite its accelerated growth in the past couple of decades, China’s people are getting older and year after year the number of working people is decreasing.
+Now, China’s greatest demographic challenge is a hugely discrepant gender imbalance.
+On average, 118 boys are born for every 100 girls in China, compared to the world average of 103 to 107, respectively.
+The effects of the imbalance are already felt by an aging population and, in time, it could seriously impair Chinese society.

 Talk about segregation of sexes

 Elsewhere in the world, nature is usually allowed to run its course.
-Sure, birth control, abortion and contraceptives are already common topics in the developed world and everybody uses them, but China is a whole different beast altogether.
-You might have heard about the country’s one child policy.
-Following the second world war, China’s population simply exploded.
-By 1978, the issue was out of control so the government enacted one of the cruelest and immoral social policies ever imagined in human history.
-Couples were suddenly forced not to birth more than a child.
+Sure, birth control, abortion, and contraceptives are common topics in the developed world and almost everybody in the developed world uses at least one of them, but China is a different beast altogether.
+You might have heard about the country’s One-Child Policy.
+Following World War II, China experienced a wildly dramatic increase in population.
+By 1978 the issue was out of control, so the government implemented one of history’s cruelest social policies.
+Couples were suddenly forced not to birth more than one child.
 What happened if they had a second one, you ask?
-They baby had to be disposed of, by any means necessary.
+The baby had to be disposed of by any means necessary.

-Traditionally, Chinese culture puts great value on boys, while girls are shun.
-Together with the one-child policy, this means that a couple only had one chance to have a boy.
-Because of this cultural norm that places a premium on boys, the policy’s victims also included first-conceived children simply because they happened to be girls.
+Traditionally, Chinese culture puts great value on boys, while girls are shunned.
+Pairing this with the One-Child Policy meant that a couple only had one chance to have a boy.
+Because of a cultural norm that places a premium on boys, the policy’s victims frequently included first-conceived children that happened to be girls.

-For over three decades, China’s One-Child Policy has condemned approximately 37 million Chinese girls – who the policy helped deem unwanted or “surplus” – to abortion, infanticide, abandonment and human trafficking.
-This is beside the estimated 400,000,000 abortions (boys or girls) which were made since the criminal policy was enacted.
+For over three decades, China’s One-Child Policy condemned approximately 37 million Chinese girls – deemed unwanted or “surplus” – to abortion, infanticide, abandonment and human trafficking.
+This is besides the estimated 400,000,000 abortions (boys or girls) which were made since the criminal policy was enacted.
 But not all Chinese parents are monsters.
-When a second or even third child was made, some found ways to keep them hidden, but these children’s lives aren’t easy.
+When a second or even third child was made, some found ways to keep them hidden — but their lives weren’t easy.

 According to UNICEF, an estimated 290 million children under the age of 5 do not possess a birth certificate.
-As we know, proof of birth determines a child’s citizenship, nationality, place of birth, parentage and age, which are critical to ensuring children remain a part of society and do not fall victim to dangers such as exploitation.
+As we know, proof of birth determines a child’s citizenship, nationality, place of birth, parentage and age, which are critical to ensuring children remain a part of society and do not fall victim to exploitation and other dangers.
 About 13 million Chinese adults lack household registration certificates because they were born in violation of the One-Child Policy.
-As for the families members caught violating the rule, they face heavy fines and even imprisonment for the men, or sterilization for the women.
+Family members caught violating the rule face heavy fines and even imprisonment for the men or sterilization for the women.
 Not having this certificate means they can’t go to school, get a job, get married or do something as simple as check out library books.
 In the eyes of the state, these people don’t exist.

 “Our country has the most serious gender imbalance that is most prolonged and affecting the most number of people,” the National Health and Family Planning Commission said in a statement on its website.

 The agency is taking extra steps to monitor the situation, like increasing supervision on fetal sex determination, which is banned in China.
 Even so, families often send samples to black market labs in other countries.
-In their eyes, the risk is worth it considering they’ll have to raise a daughter for 18 years otherwise.
-With Chinese parents’ strong traditional preference for boys, it’s not surprising that the vast majority of them were destined to be little girls.
-In some parts of China, the ratio can be as high as 130-100 boys to girls today.
-I don’t believe the Chinese Government had any of this in mind when they decided to address their over-population problem, but the results speak for themselves.
+In their eyes, the risk is worth it considering the alternative is raising a daughter for 18 years.
+In some parts of China, the ratio can be as high as 130 boys to 100 girls.
+I don’t believe the Chinese Government had any of this in mind when they decided to address their overpopulation problem, but the results speak for themselves.

 Only 1 in 4 Chinese men will ever get married in 2030

-So, what we’re looking at is tens of millions of sexually deprived men, maybe hundreds of millions only a couple of years from now, who are now suddenly having a hard time finding a spouse.
-We already know China’s population has stabilized and is expected to steadily fall by 2030, but these latest news seem to indicate this might happen much faster.
-Granted, China has relaxed its one-child policy beginning with last year, allowing couples to have two children if either parent is an only child.
-This is unlikely to greatly improve the gender imbalance in China.
+All in all, this means that there are tens of millions of sexually deprived men, and there may be as many as hundreds of millions only a couple of years from now, who are now suddenly having a hard time finding a spouse.
+We already know China’s population has stabilized and is expected to steadily fall by 2030, but the latest news seems to indicate this might happen much faster.
+Although China relaxed its One-Child Policy at the beginning of the last year — allowing couples to have two children if either parent is an only child — this is unlikely to greatly improve the gender imbalance in China.
 Analysts say China faces the prospect of becoming the first country in the world to get old before it gets rich.
 By 2050, more than a quarter of the population will be over 65.

 “It is already possible to draw a reasonably reliable profile of the world’s population in 2030.
 This is, of course, because the overwhelming majority of those who will inhabit the world 20 years from now are already alive.
 As a result, one can make some fairly confident estimates of important demographic trends, including manpower availability, the growth in the number of senior citizens, and the resulting support burden on workers,” Eberstadt writes.